-Maples Group, through its leading international law firm, Maples and Calder, advises global financial, institutional, business and private clients on the laws of the British Virgin Islands, the Cayman Islands, Ireland, Jersey and Luxembourg.
-With offices in key jurisdictions around the world, the Maples Group has specific strengths in the areas of corporate commercial, finance, investment funds, litigation and trusts.
+Contributed by: Iain McMurdo, Christie Walton, Patrick Rosenfeld and Philip Dickinson, Maples Group has specific strengths in the areas of corporate commercial, finance, investment funds, litigation and trusts.
 Maintaining relationships with leading legal counsel, the Group leverages this local expertise to deliver an integrated service offering for global business initiatives.
-For more information, please visit: maples.com/services/legal-services.